-The benefits of studying via distance learning is that it can afford flexible opportunities to fit study around your work and career aspirations.
-Distance learning offers options to suit your lifestyle, whether studying from home or at work.
+Distance learning can afford flexible opportunities to fit study around your work and career aspirations plus suit your lifestyle.

-Postgraduate study could tie in with furthering your career.
-It's worth finding out if your employer can sponsor you.
-You can also choose to study individual modules on a stand-alone basis.
-This is an ideal way to update your professional knowledge or to sample a full master's degree.
+Postgraduate study can further your career, so it's worth finding out if your employer can sponsor you.
+You can choose update your professional knowledge with the option to study individual modules on a stand-alone basis.

 If you are an undergraduate you can spread your learning over a period of time.
-The Laws programme currently offers a period of 3 to 8 years to obtain the Bachelor of Laws
+The Laws programme currently offers a period of 3 to 6 years to obtain the Bachelor of Laws.

 Lara Macfarlane studied for her master's while she was away from home and worked abroad.
-Her employer was very supportive of her wish to volunteer in Bangladesh on an Australian government initiative.
+Her employer supported her volunteer role in Bangladesh on an Australian government initiative.

-Some of you may need more hands-on support so there are options to study at a teaching institution in your country.
-Institutions can offer benefits such as computers and resource centres so do find out if they host open days for visits.
-This kind of support can be vital for law students, particularly for team-working skills.
+If you need more hands-on support there are options to study at a teaching institution in your country.
+Institutions offer benefits such as computers and resource centres.
+Do find out if they host open days for visits.

-Our programmes require you to have internet access and you should also think about a personal space where you can study uninterrupted.
-Set up a good space to get you in the mindset, for example your local library.
-Alternatively, a tablet or android phone will help you use dead time during daily commuting so you can read pre-downloaded PDFs.
+Set up a personal space where you can study uninterrupted.
+A go to space will get you in the mind set.
+A tablet or phone can help you use dead time during your daily commute to read pre-downloaded PDFs.
 Or you can use Evernote and Microsoft’s OneNote to take, share and archive notes - these apps also allow you to annotate notes on your device.